floesche/LED-Display_G3_Software/docs/g2-panels.md

 - programming of the panels from the Matlab GUI, maybe even address them during programming.
 This would be done using the command line interface to the AVR Studio, or similar. **Possible but not yet implemented in PDC v3.**
 - A small box that converts ±5 V to two distinct 0-5 V lines, mapping positive voltage to one and negative to the other.
 This would really simplify using certain signals with controller.
 Ideally, put 2 of these in one box (will need independent power). **Not necessary with PDC v3, since inputs and outputs can go ±5 V.**
-- program panels when they are plugged in, so they don’t need to be programmed independently.
+- program panels when they are plugged in, so they don't need to be programmed independently.
 Apparently this is possible, especially since the panels are set up to communicate with the TWI interface.
 Look at **Boot Loader Support** section in the AVR documentation. **PDC v3 and more recent software development supports this.**
 - re-mapable greenscales – the idea here is to be able to use binary, 2 level, patters and then be able to arbitrarily map the 0 and 1 values to any of the 8 greenscale levels.
 This scheme has basically been worked out (is in the distributed panels code, but commented out).
 This system needs to be tested, etc.
 - more efficient CF reading – that would start moving the bytes from the FIFO before the pattern is completely dumped – this should provide at least 10% faster frame rates. **Superseded by faster SD card reading in PDC v3**
 - more user-friendly installation that checks the CF card location, makes a temp folder if necessary, etc.